liuffy/Tracktive/docs/README.md

 - [ ] Research: requirements for continuous streaming
 - [ ] Research:  bugs that might interrupt continuous streaming
 - [ ] `CurrentSong` Redux Cycle -- is this the only way to let music play continuously during navigation?????
+Serious: What if I just have second compact playlist widget?
 	- [ ] `CurrentSong` components
 	- [ ] CurrentSongBar
 	- [ ] CurrentSongDisplay